medicalphysics/XRayMClib/docs/sphinx/physicsmodel.rst

 Physic model
 ============
-DXMClib is a naïve Monte Carlo implementation of photon transport.
+XRayMClib is a naïve Monte Carlo implementation of photon transport.
 Using this library comes down to creating a world and beam sources.
 Beam sources can be anything from a monochromatic pencil beam to a collimated x-ray tube beam rotating in a spiral (CT scan).

 This section intends to give an overview of methods and techniques used in the software and a description of the physics model.

 Geometry
 --------
-DXMClib has a coordinate system that closely follow the DiCOM standard for, among others, CT scanners.
+xraymclib has a coordinate system that closely follow the DiCOM standard for, among others, CT scanners.
 A right handed coordinate system with the first axis going from left to right, second down to up and last from shallow to deep.

 .. image:: ./figures/coord.png
     :width: 200
-    :alt: DXMClib coordinate system
+    :alt: xraymclib coordinate system

 The world may be rotated in the basis coordinate system.
 Orientation of the world is described by two orientation direction cosines: :math:`\vec{x}, \vec{y}`.
 The third direction cosine is given by :math:`\vec{z} = \vec{x} \times \vec{y}` since the world basis must be orthonormal.
 A transformation matrix from a point to a rotated world is then :math:`M=\left[ \vec x \: \vec y \: \vec z \right]^{-1}`.
 This is used when simulating photon transport, while computing histories through the world the particles position and direction is given in the world basis.

 Definition of materials
 -----------------------
-The only material properties DXMClib cares for are mass attenuation coefficients, atomic form factors, scatter factors and Hartree-Fock orbitals for chemical elements and compounds.
+The only material properties xraymclib cares for are mass attenuation coefficients, atomic form factors, scatter factors and Hartree-Fock orbitals for chemical elements and compounds.
 Thankfully, Tom Schoonjans have created an excellent library providing these properties.
-For this reason xraylib_ is a required dependency of DXMClib.
+For this reason xraylib_ is a required dependency of xraymclib.
 Materials can be specified by a chemical element, or a compound described by chemical symbol and number density, for example H2O or HO0.5 for water.
 In addition, standard NIST materials are also included.

 .. _xraylib: https://github.com/tschoonj/xraylib

 Particle transport
 ------------------
-X-ray energies above 150 keV is rarely used in diagnostic imaging, for an electron with energy 150 keV the CSDA range in soft tissue is about 0.3 mm and on par with typical voxel size in CT imaging.
-DXMClib assumes that all interactions creating secondary electrons positions their energy in the current voxel.
+X-ray energies above 150 keV is rarely used in diagnostic imaging, for an electron with energy 150 keV the CSDA range in soft tissue is about 0.3 mm and on par with typical voxel size in CT imaging. xraymclib assumes that all interactions creating secondary electrons positions their energy in the current voxel.
 All photons are described simply by a position, unit direction vector, energy and weight.
 Of these only the weight attribute should need an explanation.
 Ideally all photons will have a weight of unity or one.
 The weight is introduced to simplify variations in fluence from a source, for example modeling of a CT bow-tie filter.
 Instead of randomly sampling photons with a fluence profile mimicking a bow-tie filter a flat fluence profile can be used instead and assigning photon weight according to the bow-tie fluence profile.
 The expectation weight of a large number of photons is 1.0 with the added effect that same number density of photons are simulated on the filter edge as at the center of the filter.

 For efficient photon transport in a voxelized volume there are two suitable algorithms; calculating the radiologic path to compute interaction point [#SUNDERMAN1998]_ or Woodcock tracking [#WOODCOCK1965]_.
 While Siddons path algorithm by calculating the radiologic path through the whole volume to find an interaction point are suitable to track even a few photons it's quite inefficient compared to Woodcock tracking for large number of voxels.
 Woodcock tracking are perhaps best explained by introducing photon transport in a homogeneous volume.
 To sample a path length of a photon in a homogeneous volume, draw a random number :math:`r` in interval [0, 1).
 The photon path length is then :math:`l= -\ln(r)/(\mu \rho)` where :math:`\mu` and :math:`\rho` is mass attenuation coefficient and density of the material.
 This can be extended to a heterogeneous volume by introducing virtual interactions.
 The path length is calculated in a similar way: :math:`l= -\ln(r)/\zeta` with